 You can follow my new Instagram here!
 It may be tiny, but I’m doing it right this time and it’s SO SO worth it!
 I’m finally getting traffic to my blog… which was the whole stinking purpose behind joining Instagram in the first place!

 Also, I started a group of my own…with all the information I had learned the hard way.
-In an attempt to revolutionize the way we network on Instagram, I started the Hashtag Growth Group.
+In an attempt to revolutionize the way we network, I created an entire blogging community that is different from anything you’ve ever seen!.
 You can read more about it here.

 Maybe my story can save you a little heartburn and teach you how to grow the right way!